Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 In doing so, they created the "fabless foundry" industry that has helped shape our society today.
 Watch this [video](https://www.youtube.com/watch?v=d5SEFE_49Ug) made by MOSIS explaining the workflow for using their service.
 As you do, pay special attention to each step of the workflow, who is involved, and which part of the DBT cycle is shown.

-**Q.1.a.** How does MOSIS work? (bullet points)

-**Q.1.b.** How does the MOSIS cycle compare (similarities and differences) to the DBT cycle you saw with KumaMax?
+**Q.1.a.** How does the MOSIS cycle compare (similarities and differences) to the DBT cycle you saw with KumaMax?
 Fill in the following table to compare and contrast the DBT workflow in each case, highlighting who is responsible for each step, and what tools they use in the completion of this task.

 <table>
   <tr>